04. Creating World/Kingdom Maps

 For Full World map generation, this value changes how wide a “tropical” area is in the middle of the map, between the two poles.

 A number of land masses are placed on the map until the desired land frequency is roughly met.
 Where these overlap, hills appear.
 If there are multiple overlaps, mountains will appear.
-Additional clusters of hills & mountains are added until the mountain frequency is met.
+Additional clusters of hills & mountains are added in lines until the mountain frequency is met.
 Clusters of vegetation are added to meet the vegetation frequency.
+Deserts are added usually at 1/3 and 2/3 of the way down the map (at about 30-degrees north and south of the equator).
 Then terrain near the poles are made “icy” based on the icy setting and forests are made evergreen.
 (A setting of 100 would create an ice world.)
 Finally, areas near the equator are made tropical (forests are shifted to tropical from deciduous) based on that setting.

 #Nations